 In this folder, select all files you want, right click, and send or copy them to another location.

-However, if they are not in Windows.old folder, please continue to do the following attempts.
+However, if they are not in Windows.old folder, please continue to attempt to do the following as listed below.

 Method 6: Set the Folder Temporarily to Hidden and Read-Only

 If folders exist on desktop, but files in those folders are missing, setting those folders to be hidden and read-only may make missing files visible:

 Firstly, select and right click the desktop folders with missing files, and choose Properties from the popup window.

 Then, give check marks on Read-only and Hidden options and click Apply.

 After that, the missing files should appear in desktop folders again.
 If this method doesn’t work, please search the disk, which will cost you some time.
 Your desktop files might be moved to other locations by a virus, Windows or yourself.

 Open Computer or This PC and type the exact file/folder name, or type a part of the file/folder name in the Search box, and then your computer will look for related items automatically.

 It should be noted that this may take some time if the disk saves a huge number of files.
 Please wait patiently.

 Well, what if searching the computer doesn’t find the desktop files you need?
 Most probably, those files have been lost, and you need to do a desktop file recovery.
 Go back to Method 1 and do desktop file recovery.